-Saturday includes activities for children, cooking demos, lectures, soup for sale and a focus on cultivation and myco-remediation demonstrations and workshops.
+Saturday and Sunday includes activities for children, cooking demos, mushroom dyes, lectures, and soup for sale.

 The Fair provides information on the uses and abuses of fungi, with displays and exhibits on ecology, toxicology, and cultivation.
 Arrays of identification tables display locally collected mushrooms.
 Campsite gourmands learn how to serve up the safe and scrumptious species through identification tutorials, cooking demonstrations, and sales of recipe books, soups, snacks, and fresh edibles.
 Watch renowned Bay Area chefs prepare dishes like matsutakes & roasted cauliflower in coriander cream or sautéed caramel candy cap pears and dentelles.